MicrosoftDocs/power-platform/power-platform/admin/enable-unified-interface-only.md

 | On | Legacy web client app is shown for admins. |
 | Off | Legacy web client app is hidden for admins. |

 The gradual hiding happens in the following steps.
-Admins can explicitly set to **On** for environment that still need the lgacy web client app.
+Admins can explicitly set to **On** for environments that still need the legacy web client app.

 1. Starting in May 2024 when new environments are provisioned, this property will be defaulted to **Off**.
 1. Starting with 2406 monthly channel release, admins in monthly channel will have **Auto** treated as **Off**.